National Archives and Records Administration: History

-Trump administration
+First Trump Administration

-Under the Trump administration, the National Archives had significant difficulty maintaining historical records as the President would often rip, flush, and otherwise discard records, which would then have to be reconstructed and reclaimed by White House and NARA archivists.
-Additionally, according to multiple former staff the President would ask to keep certain records that otherwise would be returned.
+Under the first Trump Administration, the National Archives had significant difficulty maintaining historical records as the President would often rip, flush, and otherwise discard records, which would then have to be reconstructed and reclaimed by White House and NARA archivists.
+Additionally, according to multiple former staff, the President would ask to keep certain records that otherwise would be returned.

 As part of its role in receiving and authenticating Electoral College votes, the agency intercepted and rejected forged certificates of ascertainment from Trump allies in seven states who were strategizing to overturn the 2020 presidential election.

 Upon leaving office in 2021, Donald Trump delayed providing material to the National Archives in accordance with the Presidential Records Act.
 In February 2022, U.S. Attorney General Merrick Garland announced that the National Archives had notified the Justice Department that it found classified documents within boxes provided to them from the former-president Donald Trump's residence at Mar-a-Lago.
 After further investigation, the Federal Bureau of Investigation executed a warrant for a search of the residence in August 2022.

+Second Trump Administration

+In February 2025, early in his second administration, Trump fired archivist Colleen Shogan.
+Deputy archivist William J. Bosanko then became acting archivist, but he and several other NARA staff members announced they would be resigning.
+On February 16, Trump announced that Jim Byron would be serving as senior advisor to acting archivist, Secretary of State Marco Rubio.
+In an email sent to National Archives staff in February 2025, Byron stated that NARA "is strategically examining its operations agency-wide to ensure that it makes the best use of the funds it has been given by the American taxpayers and that all of its operations closely track with its mission and Congressional statutes."